gem-library/gem/docs/docs/installation.md

 git submodules update --init
 ```

-This will create a folder **gem** with most of the necessary code (including Eigen, Spectra, MOxUnit and MOcov).
-To compile the library, follow the detailed instructions given [here](compilationInstructions.html).
-Once the library is compiled, you can try the following
+This creates a folder **gem** with most of the necessary code (including Eigen, Spectra, MOxUnit and MOcov).
+To compile the library, follow the [**detailed instructions**](compilationInstructions.html).
+Once the library is compiled, proceed with the following steps.

 ### Setting up the path